ctb/titus-blog/src/2016-sourmash-sbt.rst

 MinHashes.
 A command line implementation is all well and good but some questions come to mind:

 * what's the right output format?
-Clearly a CSV format for the searching is in order.
+Clearly a CSV output format for the searching is in order.
+Do people want a scripting interface, or a command line interface, or what?

 * related - what kind of structured metadata should we support in the signature files?
-Right now it's pretty thin, but if we do things like sketch all of the bacterial genomes and all of the SRA, we should probably add to this :).
+Right now it's pretty thin, but if we do things like sketch all of the bacterial genomes and all of the SRA, we should probably make sure we put in some of the metadata :).

+* what about at tagging interface so that you can subselect types of nodes to return?

 What do potential users think they want from searching large collections of MinHash sketches?